DragonBanana/Hypermedia/README.md

 Its main advantages is that it suits very well for small and medium size project since it is a pay-as-you-go service, it is horizontally scalable and there is no need to design and manage the infrastructure.

+#### CloudFormation
+AWS CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
+CloudFormation allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
+This file serves as the single source of truth for your cloud environment.

+In our case the informations that describe our serverless services are contained in the template.yaml file.

 #### Amazon S3
 Amazon S3, as we already said in the 'web architecture' section is an unstructured data storage service that offers industry-leading scalability, data availability, security, and performance.